 Pros and cons to using opaque projectors

 The pros to using an opaque projector is that it is an easy way to enlarge to a really big scale - anything over at least 18" x 24".
 If you plan to work on a scale that is 16" x 20" or smaller, I would suggest using one of the other methods of transferring the image (grid method or transfer paper).
 Also, all you need is a print-out of the image, and not a slide or transparency.

 The cons to using an opaque projector are (1) the expense and (2) the need for a dark room.
 Let's look at these 2 points further:

 - Opaque projectors require a really dark room for you to be able to see the projection clearly.
 This can be annoying or downright difficult - although if you need to, you'll probably learn to adapt and make the best of it (which is what I did).
-If you can spend a few extra bucks, consider getting an LED projector like the Artograph LED300, which doesn't need a dark room to produce crystal-clear results and has loads of other perks as well.
+If you can afford it, consider getting an LED projector like the Artograph LED800 (see above), which doesn't need a dark room to produce crystal-clear results and has loads of other perks as well.